vishwasnavadak/TIL/README.md

 ## 2021-06-29

-Docker initially built in local and pushed to ECR will not work if it is build in Apple M1 Processor.
+Docker image initially built (`docker build`) in local and pushed to ECR will not work if it is build in Apple M1 Processor.
 Would be better to build in Linux env (Github Action/Other pipeline).

 https://stackoverflow.com/questions/67361936/exec-user-process-caused-exec-format-error-in-aws-fargate-service